 A Main Memory Page Read allows the reading of data directly from a single page in the main memory, bypassing both of the data buffers and leaving the contents of the buffers unchanged.
 To start a page read using the standard DataFlash page size (528 bytes), an opcode of D2h must be clocked into the device followed by three address bytes (which comprise the 24-bit page and byte address sequence) and four dummy bytes.
 The first 13 bits (PA12 - PA0) of the 23-bit address sequence specify the page in main memory to be read and the last 10 bits (BA9 - BA0) of the 23-bit address sequence specify the starting byte address within that page.
 To start a page read using the binary page size (512 bytes), the opcode D2h must be clocked into the device followed by three address bytes and four dummy bytes.
-The first 13 bits (A21 - A9) of the 22-bit address sequence specify which page of the main memory array to read, and the last nine bits (A8 - A0) of the 22-bit address sequence specify the starting byte address sequence specify the starting byte address within that page.
-To lowing the dummy bytes, the address bytes and so for ead, and the last nine bits (A8 - A0) of the 22-bit address sequence specify the starting byte address within that page.
+The first 13 bits (A21 - A9) of the 22-bit address sequence specify which page of the main memory array to read, and the last nine bits (A8 - A0) of the 22-bit address sequence specify the starting byte address within that page.
 The dummy bytes that follow the address bytes are sent to initialize the read operation.
 Following the dummy bytes, the additional pulses on SCK result in data being output on the SO (serial output) pin.

-The $\overline{CS}$ pin must remain low during the loading of the opcode, the address bytes, the dummy bytes, and the reading of data.
+The $\overline{\text{CS}}$ pin must remain low during the loading of the opcode, the address bytes, the dummy bytes, and the reading of data.
 Unlike the Continuous Array Read command, when the end of a page in main memory is reached, the device will continue reading back at the beginning of the same page rather than the beginning of the next page.